About Housing Pathways factsheet

 All social housing is secure and affordable rental housing for people on low incomes with housing needs.
 It includes public, community and Aboriginal housing.

-Public housing is managed by FACS while community housing is managed by non-government organisations.
+Public housing is managed by DCJ while community housing is managed by non-government organisations.

-Aboriginal housing is specifically for Aboriginal people and these properties are managed by FACS or community housing providers, including Aboriginal community housing providers.
+Aboriginal housing is specifically for Aboriginal people and these properties are managed by DCJ or community housing providers, including Aboriginal community housing providers.

 Different Housing Pathways social housing providers may have different policies about a range of things, for example whether a bond is payable, the length of lease and if pets are allowed.